 Prior to 1978 and Prop 13, school districts were largely dependent upon property taxes, which furnished about 2/3 of public education revenues.
 Around the same time Prop 13 became law, the Serrano vs. Priest lawsuit challenged the fairness of the funding inequities that resulted from widely disparate property values and tax bases.
 The combined effect of Prop 13 and Serrano was to shift public school support from local property taxes to State general funds, thereby shifting the control from local authority to the State.
-Consequently, the State determines how much money we’ll get each year for each student enrolled.
+Consequently, the State now determines every districts’ per student funding amount.

 California has fallen in per pupil funding to rank 49th amongst the 50 states, and might actually end up in last place over the next few years!
 The most considerate States spend as much as three times more.